Posts tagged in-kind donations

 Your golf tournament’s sponsorship offerings should be customized to your event and organization’s needs.
 A good rule of thumb to consider when building sponsor packages is to look at your tournament’s hard costs and create a sponsorship that covers those costs and adds additional revenue.

 How you price these packages depends on a number of factors, including the type of golf facility (public or private), the number of golfers, and the sponsor perks you’ll provide.
 It’s a good idea to offer sponsorships at varying levels, tiers, and price points to allow businesses with different budgets to support the event.
-Don’t be afraid to work with prospective sponsors to create custom sponsorship packages that fit both the sponsor’s and your tournament’s needs.
+Don’t be afraid to work with prospective sponsors to create custom sponsorship packages or themes that fit both the sponsor’s and your tournament’s needs.

 Sponsor logos should always be included on your golf tournament website, earning them valuable impressions before, during, and after the tournament, as well as in the accompanying live scoring mobile app.